 Press brakes are an essential part of any metalworking machinery, but they can be a complicated choice when deciding how your new press brake should be used.
 There are many options for an engine brand, model and size, such as what drives them.

-In this article, we will analyze the brake pedal axis and describe what they do and what you can benefit from to make your choice when buying a brake pedal.
+In this article, we will analyse the brake pedal axis and describe what they do and what you can benefit from to make your choice when buying a brake pedal.

 Three main groups controlled as in a modern CNC press brake

-The first axis controlled by the press brake is the ram (or bed of working variants).
-Ram controls the bending depth, and in most cases this means that the bending angle, like most operations, uses the wind rotation technique.
-This axis is called the “Y axis” and is commonly referred to as Y1 and Y2, which refers to the right and left hand pressing mechanisms.
+The first axis controlled by the press brakes is the ram (or bed of working variants).
+Ram controls the bending depth, and in most cases, this means that the bending angle, like most operations, uses the wind rotation technique.
+This axis is called the “Y axis” and is commonly referred to as Y1 and Y2, which refers to the right and left-hand pressing mechanisms.

 The following, if it can be controlled by a press brake, adds a bit of complexity.
 These approaches are backstage and control the accuracy of the created flange.
 Depending on the complexity of the parts you manufacture, the rear gauge can be only 1 axis (X) or up to 6 axes (more on some machines).
 This axis, like the Rams Y axis, can also have variants X or X1 / X2, R or R1 / R2, and Z or Z1 / Z2, which symbolize the individual control of each as independent of the other.